What To Consider When Installing Window Shutters

 Here are a few different options on offer from S:CRAFT:

-- Polypropylene Coated MDF – this entry level of shutter called Antigua is perfect for a variety of standard windows.
+- Polypropylene Coated MDF – this popular range of shutters called Antigua is perfect for a variety of standard windows.
 The polypropylene coating makes them extremely robust and looks amazing.

 - Painted MDF – next is the Bermuda range, also in MDF, but with high quality ABS louvres, making them extremely lightweight and with such an incredible finish that it is difficult to see, at first glance, that they are plastic.

-- Hardwood and MDF Combination – the perfect, affordable entry-level to wooden shutters.
+- Hardwood and MDF Combination – a fantastic form of wooden shutters.
 The Cuba selection comes with MDF frames and hardwood shutter panels, helping to reduce the weight, making them extremely versatile.